 Hiking is something I never got to do as much as wanted to do out in Yilan County, but I did get to venture too two places worth sharing.
 Lin Mei Shi Pan is one of them, a short trip from Jiaoxi’s main city, it is scenic but also in the ability range of most.
 You follow along a river for a way and then up into the mountains a bit more.
 At nearly every point there is a view of water, be it the river or some tributary.
 I remember taking ample pictures during this hike, so if you like that, and don’t want to exhaust yourself scaling an actual mountain.
 It is a solid choice.

 A second place I traveled out to was Beiguan Tidal park, a short trip north of Toucheng.
 Here there are a couple of winding paths that weave across the rocky shore of northern Yilan.
 I loved my time here and enjoyed the views from the highest points I could reach.
 Other than high rocky points the place is full of beautiful plant life and wave carved outcroppings.
 There are some cannons pointing in the direction of Turtle Island, and a map of Taiwan carved into the stone.
 This place has to be at the top of my list of locations to check out.

 Here is a list of highly recommended hiking destinations, I feel like I missed much of what is available to hike.
-Hopefully I can make trips out to some of theses places and add my thoughts about them to this article later.
+Hopefully, I can make trips out to some of these places and add my thoughts about them to this article later.

 - Shengmu Hiking Trail